ay-agarwal/Bubble-Burst-Frenzy/README.md

 2. More games can be added.

 ## Thanks
-Feel free to post issues if you find any problem or contact me
+Feel free to post issues if you find any problem or contact me.